 Although the product's popularity, functionality and quality were outstanding…Gregoire decided not to quit his day job.
 As a labor of love he continued to make baits for an array of clients: bass fishing pros, deep sea charter boats, local fishing clubs, many of those original customers and referrals nationwide.

 Jimmy Marco, long-time friend and business associate of Gregoire’s, has also been an avid bass angler.
 Throughout the past several years they’ve enjoyed trading ideas about fishing.
-During a conversation in the spring of 2015, Marco (a logistics specialist) expressed that he wanted to go another direction.
+During a conversation in the spring of 2015, Marco (a logistics specialist) expressed that he wanted to go another direction when the compmay he worked for 30 years closed their doors.
 Gregoire knew Marco’s passion for the sport, creative mindset and tenacity.
 It was perfect timing and an ideal situation for both.
 This lead to a partnership and the relaunching of Loaded For Bass!

 That summer the men brainstormed, spent many days on the water fine tuning new concepts supported by their decades of experience and have reinvigorated the brand.
 There are now several new items in the line-up but you may still purchase the classics that got it all started.
 All baits are hand crafted and packaged in the USA.
 Sales are done on-line at (loadedforbass.com), direct to consumer to keep the retail price as affordable as possible.